 - 2.9.1.
-Any fence to be installed as AOA Security fence will require a Security Amendment and must comply with the applicable HAS Security requirements. - 2.9.2.
-Any fence adjacent to aircraft movement areas will be required to have obstruction lights. - 2.9.3.
-AOA security fencing may be required to have privacy mesh installed depending on the location and function.
+Any fence to be installed as AOA Security/Wildlife Exclusion fence will require a Security Amendment and must comply with the applicable HAS Security requirements. - 2.9.2.
+Any fence adjacent to aircraft movement areas must have obstruction lights. - 2.9.3.
+AOA fencing may be required to have privacy mesh installed depending on the location. - 2.9.4.
+AOA fencing must be constructed in locations adjacent to the AOA with no openings or gaps.
+Gaps of 2-inches below gates are allowable.